sdemercurio/hw13-nosh-pit/README.md

 ####Deployed on:
 [Heroku](https://afternoon-everglades-89065.herokuapp.com/)
-* please note this was not successfully deployed due to issues that could not be resolved.
+* please note this was not successfully deployed due to issues that could not be resolved by fellow students or my instructor.

 Link to [GitHub Repo](https://github.com/sdemercurio/hw13-nosh-pit.git)